idleplaythings/NAAB/README.md

 Community contributions are welcome!
 To contribute:

-1. Agree to release your work in the public domain
+1. Fork this repository
-2. Fork this repository
+2. Pull request your changes against the master branch in this repository

-3. Pull request your changes against the master branch in this repository
+**Please note that NAAB is released to the public domain.
+By contributing to it, you also agree to release your work to the public domain.**

 As a general guideline, try to: